EAS Airlines Flight 4226: Immediate aftermath

 Dozens of students, worshippers and local residents were trapped inside the rubble.
 Eyewitnesses stated that people on the ground began to wail and scream, rushing to the crash site to search for their relatives trapped inside the rubble.
 According to eyewitness, they heard several calls for help from inside the aircraft.
 Meanwhile, flames began to quickly spread across the neighborhood.
 Firefighters reached the crash site within 10 minutes after the accident, but due to the large amount of onlookers and volunteers they couldn't swiftly conduct the rescue operation.
 The absence of water sources at the crash site and the hostile behaviour from the crowd towards the crew further worsened the situation.
-They rapidly rad out of water and foam and had to return to the airport to refill their supplies.
+They rapidly ran out of water and foam and had to return to the airport to refill their supplies.
 Eventually, some of the victims who were trapped couldn't be saved from the blaze.
 The fire quickly spread, burning the trapped victims.

 Three survivors were evacuated from the crash site and were immediately transported to the nearby hospitals in serious condition.
 The Lebanese passenger immediately got out of the aircraft's exit door and met with another survivor, who was found lying under a shed.
 The Lebanese was relatively unharmed, while the other survivor was seriously injured.
 They both managed to climb up the ruins of a house where they were located at and decided to jump to the roof of a house next door.
 Both were later taken to a nearby hospital by two local residents.

 Due to the chaotic situation, soldiers and police officers were deployed to the area.
 Authorities stated that the local mortuaries had been filled to capacity due to the numbers of the dead and as a result corpses were piled on the floor.
 Some of the bodies were transported to the Aminu Kano Teaching Hospital.
 Off-duty emergency workers were called to work in response to the crisis of the disaster.